A Face to Die For: Plot

-During the Climax of the film, Alec recognizes Adrian as Emily under the make up and plastic surgery because of the scar.
+During the climax of the film, Alec recognizes Adrian as Emily under the make up and plastic surgery because of the scar.
 Giving him the money, she tries to kill him.
-Alec is able to take the gun away, only to find out it's a fake and tries to scar Emily again.
+He is able to take the gun away, only to find out it is a fake, and tries to scar Emily again.
 However, Sheila appears and confronts him.
 She tells Alec that she knew he set Emily up because Claudia told her everything.
 During their struggle, she shoots him in the chest and he collapses to the ground dead.
 Taking Sheila to her room, they clean up the blood on their faces.
 She confessed she killed him after finding out how he set Emily up because he was infatuated with her.
 After their marriage, Alec was very abusive to Sheila, gave her a similar scar and it drove her to drink.
 Emily convinces her to go home and let her deal with this.
-If the cops call and tells Sheila about Alec's death, she must act surprised and inconsolable.
+If the police call and tell Sheila about Alec's death, she must act surprised and inconsolable.
 She asks Emily to forgive her for what happened.
 She assures Sheila she has and tells her to go home.

 Changing her clothes and putting on make up, Emily goes downstairs and pretends to be shocked when she asks the concierge what happened.
 He informs her about a shooting and there was a woman with a scar who wanted to meet up with Alec, but then another woman showed up and shot him.
 Paul appears and apologizes to Emily.
-While escaping, she decides to come clean to him about her past.
+While escaping, she decides to confess to him about her past.
 Paul tells Emily that he already knew because Sheila and Claudia told him about it.
 He reassures her that her secret is safe with him.